 The Friedman School of Nutrition Science & Policy is collaborating with Congressional leaders, advocacy partners, and other key stakeholders on a bipartisan Food is Medicine initiative.
 Our goals are to raise awareness of the tremendous impact of food on national well-being, share the remarkable advances in both science and technology that inform priorities, and provide trusted science on actionable and impactful solutions.

-We will be presenting many of our Food is Medicine policy solutions at our event marking the 50th Anniversary of the White House Conference on Food, Nutrition, and Health on October 3-4, 2019.
-For details about the event, please visit: https://sites.tufts.edu/foodnutritionandhealth2019/
+We will be releasing many of our Food is Medicine policy solutions this year in a report in honor of the 50th Anniversary of the White House Conference on Food, Nutrition.
+For details about associated 50th Anniversary events and report, please visit: https://sites.tufts.edu/foodnutritionandhealth2019/